 If you want to qualify for the most competitive loan and credit card rates then you need a good credit rating.
 What’s more, you need it to stay that way.
 This guide explains why.

 How lenders decide whether to lend to you

-Banks and credit card companies use a variety of different information to give you a credit score, which determines whether they will lend to you and at what interest rate.
+Banks and credit card companies use a variety of information to give you a credit score, which determines whether they will lend to you and on what terms.